dballsworth/DBCalendar/README.md

 Server running on port: 3000
 ```

 This port is configured in the environment file `.env`.
-Once running, HTTP requests via `curl` or the Browser may be issued to the endpoint `/events`, for instance `http://localhost:3000/events`.
+Once running, HTTP requests via `curl` or the Browser may be issued to the endpoint `/events`, for instance `http://localhost:3000/events`.# DBCalendar